Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Methodology

-\textbf{Feature Learning: } The semi-hard triplet loss is used as defined in \eqref{eq:contrastive}, whereby $x_a$ is the anchor sample, $x_p$ the positive sample (that shares the semantic meaning with the anchor), and $x_n$ is the negative sample with a different semantic meaning \citep{schroff2015facenet}, $f(.)$ is the encoded sample, $||.||$ is a distance metric, and $\epsilon$ a margin parameter.
-Depending on the data and label availability, different criteria are applied in order to select data triplets.
+The core of the proposed methodology is the contrastive loss function with which we train an encoder model to impose invariance to \textit{non-informative factors} and sensitivity to changing health conditions.
+More concretely, the \textbf{semi-hard triplet loss} is used as defined in \equref{eq:contrastive}, whereby $x_a$ is the anchor sample, $x_p$ the positive sample (that shares the semantic meaning {respectively the same} health condition with the anchor), and $x_n$ is the negative sample with a different semantic meaning {i.e.\ with a different} health condition \citep{schroff2015facenet}, $f(.)$ is the encoded sample, $||.||$ is a distance metric, and $\epsilon$ is a margin parameter.
+By minimizing the distance between the anchor and positive sample pair, the invariance to non-informative variations is imposed and by increasing the distance between the anchor and negative pair, the sensitivity to faults is increased.